hive-solutions/react-native-code-push/README.md

 ## Releasing Updates

 Once your app is configured and distributed to your users, and you have made some JS or asset changes, it's time to release them.
-The recommended way to release them is using the `release-react` command in the App Center CLI, which will bundle your JavaScript files, asset files, and release the update to the CodePush server.
+The recommended way to release them is using the `release-react` command in the App Center CLI, which will bundle your JavaScript files, asset files, and release the update to the ReleasiumCodePush server.

 *NOTE: Before you can start releasing updates, please log into App Center by running the `appcenter login` command.*